 Colour is an important element and I’ll use that as an example.
 If your brand is based around hues of pinks and purples, your advertising will typically influence and attract a feminine audience, whereas vibrant primary colours will draw the attention of children.
 To learn more about how different colours are perceived, read this article.

 How do I know if my brand is successful?

 Tracking the direct success of a brand isn’t an exact science, and it’s usually measured by the success of other campaigns.
 For example, businesses that receive a lot of word of mouth sales will typically have a strong, consistent brand that remains fixed in it’s customers’ minds – which then results in the ability to visualise and remember the brand, and thus business name when making a referral.

 Consistency is key to emitting a strong and powerful brand message.

 Remember, your brand will evolve

-Under these circumstances, it is important that your brand maintains its core values, messages and visuals, instead focus on tweaking the sub elements of the brand in order to become more relevant to the intended audience.
+Under these circumstances, it is important that your brand maintains its core values, messages and visuals, instead focusing on tweaking the sub-elements of the brand in order to become more relevant to the intended audience.